xyloid/MemGPT/CONTRIBUTING.md

 If you added a major feature change, please add new tests in the `tests/` directory.

 ## 4. 🧩 Adding new dependencies
-If you need to add a new dependency to Letta, please add the package via `poetry add <PACKAGE_NAME>`.
-This will update the `pyproject.toml` and `poetry.lock` files.
-If the dependency does not need to be installed by all users, make sure to mark the dependency as optional in the `pyproject.toml` file and if needed, create a new extra under `[tool.poetry.extras]`.
+If you need to add a new dependency to Letta, please add the package via `uv add <PACKAGE_NAME>`.
+This will update the `pyproject.toml` and `uv.lock` files.
+If the dependency does not need to be installed by all users, make sure to mark the dependency as optional in the `pyproject.toml` file and if needed, create a new extra under `[project.optional-dependencies]`.

 ## 5. 🚀 Submitting Changes

 ### Check Formatting
 Please ensure your code is formatted correctly by running:
 ```
-poetry run black . -l 140
+uv run black . -l 140
 ```

 ### 🚀 Create a Pull Request